uspki/policies/certificate-policy.md

 - Accurate
 - Meets the requirements for the type of certificate requested such as a Domain Validation TLS Server Authentication certificate, an Organization Validation TLS Server Authentication certificate, a Certificate Status Server (OCSP) signing certificate, or a CA Certificate

 All communications supporting the certificate application and issuance process shall be authenticated and protected from modification; any electronic transmission of shared secrets shall be protected.
 Communications may be electronic or out-of-band.
-Where electronic communications are used, cryptographic mechanisms commensurate with the strength of the public/private key pair shall be used.
+Where electronic communications are used, cryptographic mechanisms commensurate with the strength of the requested public/private key pair shall be used.
 Out-of-band communications shall protect the confidentiality and integrity of the data.

 All CAs shall specify the procedures for validating information and identity evidence in the CA CPS.